signature-opensource/CK-Observable-Domain/README.md

     }
 }
 ```
-There is a little bit more to this.
 Here, to locate the property that has changed, `PropertyChangedEventArgs.PropertyName` must be used which can be boring.
-If, for some (important) property, you want the developer to easily track any of its change, you can simply expose a specific named event.
+If, for some (important) property, you want the developer to easily track any of its change, you can expose a specific named event.
 Below is the full
 code of a property and its associated safe event (we are using PropertyChanged.Fody, so the property itself is minimalist):

 ```csharp